0x00wolf/red-team-cookbook/README.md

 # **Red-Team Cookbook**
 ![alt text](https://github.com/0x00wolf/red-team-cookbook/blob/main/imgs/github.jpeg)
-#### **Learn to emulate the programmatic methods high-level adversaries employ to wage cyber-warfare.**
+#### **Learning to emulate the programmatic methods high-level adversaries employ to wage cyber-warfare.**

 ---

 ### A quick note before you continue:

-This project is currently in production, however most of the code is already written and waiting for me to find it on an encrypted drive somewhere in my house.
-This project represents my own ongoing efforts to understand how malicious actors do bad things, in the interests of learning how to protect networks and organizations better.
-The following is an introduction to the project, sample code / sections, and the working outline of the chapters & content.
+The RTCB blog & associated repository represent my own ongoing efforts to understand how malicious actors do bad things, in the interests of learning how to protect networks and organizations better.
+The following is an introduction to the project, sample code / sections, and the working outline for the material I plan on covering.

 ---